stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/01-public-cloud/03-azure/02-create-azure-cluster.md

 ---
 title: "Create and Manage Azure IaaS Cluster"
 metaTitle: "Creating new Azure clusters on Palette"
-metaDescription: "The methods of creating an Azure cluster in Palette"
+description: "The methods of creating an Azure cluster in Palette"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---